Pooyaknon/ManowDeng/README.md

-This is a Network's game project "ManowDeng"
+This is a Network's game project "ManowDeng"\n
 You can play this in multiplayer bt using same server ...Now 50%...